chesslablab/website/docs/architecture.md

 Each page's JavaScript file is then set up as an entrypoint in the [importmap.php](https://github.com/chesslablab/website/blob/main/importmap.php) config file.
 The main point of the entrypoint script is to update the DOM on user interaction and data change.

+So the JavaScript code in the [assets/js/pages/play/computer/index.js](https://github.com/chesslablab/website/blob/main/assets/js/pages/play/computer/index.js) file basically boils down to initialization because the business logic is implemented in WebSocket ESM modules.
+When the web browser retrieves the response from the WebSocket server, the ESM components are updated with the new data.

 ```js
 import { playComputerModal } from './PlayComputerModal.js';
 import { binaryWebSocket } from '../../../websockets/binary/BinaryWebSocket.js';